-The Board of Directors adopted a shareholding policy for directors under which the directors were originally required to own a minimum number of common shares of the Corporation equivalent in value to twice their annual retainer as Board members.
-This policy was amended a first time to increase the minimum shareholding to three times the annual retainer of the Board members and a second time to increase such minimum to five times the annual retainer of the Board members.
-The directors have a period of four years from the date of their appointment to comply with the minimum shareholding requirement, and a period of two years from the date of any increase in their annual retainer fees or from the date of any other increase in the minimum shareholding value to comply with any such increase to the minimum shareholding requirement.
+The Board of Directors adopted a shareholding policy for directors under which the directors were originally required to own a minimum number of common shares of the Corporation equivalent in value to twice their annual retainer as members of the Board of Directors.
+This policy was amended a first time to increase the minimum shareholding to three times the annual retainer of the members of the Board of Directors and a second time to increase such minimum to five times the annual retainer of the members of the Board of Directors.
+The directors have a period of four years from the date of their appointment to comply with the minimum shareholding requirement, and a period of two years from the date of any increase in their annual retainer fees or from the date of any other increase in the minimum shareholding requirement.

-The Board of Directors adopted a shareholding policy for NEOs under which the NEOs are required to own a minimum number of common shares of the Corporation equivalent in value to: (i) five times annual salary for the CEO; (ii) two times annual salary for Executive Vice-Presidents; and (iii) 0.5 times annual salary for other Designed Executives.
-Designated Executives have a period of two years from the date the minimum requirement is increased to comply with the additional new minimum requirement.
-Until a Designated Executive's minimum share ownership requirement is met, he or she must retain 100% of Gain Shares resulting from the exercise of stock options.
-"Gain Shares" means the net number of shares remaining subsequent to the sale of shares used for payment of the stock option being exercised and for any tax withholding obligations.
-A Designated Executive who is subsequently promoted to a higher level will have five years from the date of promotion to acquire any additional shares to comply with the required level of share ownership.
-Once achieved, ownership of the shares must be maintained as long as the executive remains a Designated Executive.
+On January 1, 2020 the Board of Directors amended its shareholding policy under which executive officers, including NEOs (the "Designated Executives") are required to own a minimum number of common shares of the Corporation equivalent in value to: (i) five times annual salary for the CEO; (ii) two times annual salary for CFO and Executive Vice-Presidents; and (iii) 0.5 times annual salary for other Designated Executives.
+Until the minimum stock ownership requirement is met, Designated Executives must retain and not dispose of, sell or transfer 100% of Gain Shares resulting from the exercise of stock options and 100% of after-tax shares resulting from the vesting of PSUs and 100% of after-tax shares resulting from the vesting of PCRSUs.
+"Gain Shares" means the net number of shares left subsequent to the sale of shares used for payment of the shares issued upon exercise or settlement and for any tax withholding obligations.

+Designated Executives who were subject to the previous "Executive Stock Holding Policy" of the Corporation will continue to benefit from their original five year period to meet the required level of stock ownership applicable to their position under the current policy.